 Super Chat, Super Stickers, and Super Thanks

 Besides channel memberships, YouTube offers a number of other fan-funding features, including Super Chat, Super Stickers, and Super Thanks.
+These are available with both tiers of the YPP.

 Super Chat and Super Stickers are designed to help you earn fan donations during live streams.
-For a couple dollars, a viewer can highlight their comment or get an animated image to appear in a live chat, letting their message stand out from everyone else’s.
+For a couple of dollars, a viewer can highlight their comment or get an animated image to appear in a live chat, letting their message stand out from everyone else’s.

 Similarly, by giving you a donation through Super Thanks, viewers can get a one-time animation that appears on your video, and a colorful, customizable comment that goes under your video.